pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 A binary classification problem:

-  - We have an input image x and the output y is a label to recognize the image.
+  - We have an input image 𝑥 and the output 𝑦 is a label to recognize the image.
   - 1 means cat is on an image, 0 means that a non-cat object is on an image.

-In binary classification, our goal is to learn a classifier that can input an image represented by its feature vector x and predict whether the corresponding label is 1 or 0.
+In binary classification, our goal is to learn a classifier that can input an image represented by its feature vector 𝑥 and predict whether the corresponding label is 1 or 0.
 That is, whether this is a cat image or a non-cat image.

 Image representation in a computer